Cyber manhunt in Hong Kong

 A cyber manhunt (起底) in Hong Kong is a term for the behavior of tracking down and exploring an individual's private information via internet media.
 A cyber manhunt generally involves netizens and is regarded as the purpose of a cyber judgment to the target through blaming, shaming, and naming culprits.

 Background

 A cyber manhunt is developed from the word ‘manhunt’.
 A manhunt is a way of searching background information of an objective person.
 The term is broadly used by the police and media.
 Manhunts were limited during the use of traditional media in the 1990s because of technological constraints.
 However, cyber manhunts became popular in the 21st century.
 It gained popularity on the ‘Hong Kong Golden Forum’ and thus spread to other social media websites.

 The emergence of cyber manhunts was led by the common practice of sharing individual photographs and information on social networks.
 Owing to the exploitation of cyberspace technology, more and more free social networking websites appear nowadays, (i.e. Qzone, Tencent QQ, Tencent Video, Weibo, etc.) People are then more willing to share their daily lives on the web.
 This trend highly raises the accessibility of various internet users to one's personal information.
-As it gets easier to find people's personal details on the web, it leads to the present prevalence of cyber manhunts.

-People tend to put forward Public trials through cyber manhunts.
-When there are immoral or unfair scenes that might not be handled by law enforcement, such as the ’14-slaps-girl’ and the ‘Bus Uncle’, citizens use cyber manhunts to raise public attention.
-It provides a way for victims to seek justice through the internet and also plays a role in monitoring, as people will be careful of their behaviors in public to avoid themselves being shamed on the internet.